istallworthy/devMSMs/README.md

 other fields. <br>

-The goal of this *devMSMs* package and accompanying tutorial paper, *Investigating Causal Questions in Human Development Using Marginal Structural Models: A Tutorial Introduction to the devMSMs Package in R* (<a href="https://osf.io/preprints/psyarxiv/284mb">preprint</a>), is to provide a set of tools for implementing marginal structural models (**MSMs**; Robins et al., 2000).
+The goal of this *devMSMs* package and accompanying tutorial paper, *Investigating Causal Questions About Temporal and cumulative Developmental Effects: A Tutorial Introduction to the devMSMs Package in R*
+(<a href="https://academic.oup.com/chidev/article/97/2/331/8516421">paper link</a>), is to
+provide a set of tools for implementing marginal structural models (**MSMs**; Robins et al., 2000).